Imperial-Tokyo Tech Global Fellows Programme

-- Be a current doctoral student (from any discipline, please note this programme is not open to MRes students)
+- Be a current doctoral student from any discipline (note: this programme is not open to MRes students).

-- Not have taken part in a previous Imperial College Global Fellows Programme
+- Not have taken part in a previous Imperial College London Global Fellows Programmes.

-- Possess awareness of the skills necessary to develop links with international collaborators
+- show their awareness of competencies and skills needed to develop international collaborations

-- Demonstrate enthusiasm for engaging with peers from the partner institution
+- demonstrate enthusiasm for engaging with international peers from the partner university

-- Be willing to share their experiences on the programme with the Imperial campus community after the programme
+- show their willingness to share their experiences on the programme within the Imperial College London post-graduate community after the programme.

 Applicants should explain how they meet the above criteria in their application (note applicants who have not addressed this requirement will not be offered a place on the programme).

 Applicants should have a keen interest in the issues around the theme of this programme and be willing to engage with topics and concerns in this area.
 However, applicants do not have to have an in-depth background in the area.